 Najma Minhas Global Village Space Managing Editor spoke with Zaigham Mahmood Rizvi, Chairman of the Prime Minister’s Task Force on Housing.
 He is responsible for setting out the ground work for one of the key initiatives of the PTI government’s agenda.
-This will not only fulfil its promised 5 million houses for the middle and lower income segments in the next five years but will also play a key role in creating the promised 10 million jobs in the next five years.
-Mr Zaigham Rizvi is currently the Secretary General of Asia Pacific Union for Housing Finance (APUHF) and earlier has served as Chairman and Managing Director of House Building Finance Corporation.
+This will not only fulfill its promised 5 million houses for the middle and lower-income segments in the next five years but will also play a key role in creating the promised 10 million jobs in the next five years.
+Mr. Zaigham Rizvi is currently the Secretary-General of Asia Pacific Union for Housing Finance (APUHF) and earlier has served as Chairman and Managing Director of House Building Finance Corporation.

 Najma Minhas: Past governments also announced housing schemes for the poor.
 Why couldn’t they achieve anything?

 Zaigham Mahmood: I personally believe there was a lack of sincerity of purpose towards the cause.
 For instance, Prime Minister Nawaz Sharif set up a task force, with five working groups.
 I came back from the U.S. and volunteered to work with them and we worked a lot.
 But then none of the recommendations by the task force was implemented.